lndecastro/Foundations_of_AI/book/Unit_07_Prompt_Engineering.md

 ## ⚙️ Hands-On 1: Comparing Prompts Systematically

 This cell prints four variants of the same request, from bare to fully specified.
-Paste each into an AI assistant **in a separate conversation** — a fresh one each time, so earlier context does not leak — and score the results.
+Paste each into an AI assistant **in a separate conversation**, a fresh one each time, so earlier context does not leak, and score the results.

 ```python
 task = "Explain database indexing."